lumol-org/lumol/doc/src/input/interactions.md

   twisting of bonded atoms;
   - `coulomb` and `charges` describe long-range contributions due to electrostatic interactions;
-  - the `global` section  describe additional parameter that apply to all the energy contributions.
+  - the `global` section describes additional parameter that apply to all the energy contributions.

 Information about interactions for `pairs`, `bonds`, `angles` and `dihedrals`